Santiago Pierotti: Club career

 Pierotti started his career in Colón's ranks; having signed in 2014.
 He, aged eighteen, appeared for his professional debut on 12 April 2019 in the Copa de la Superliga against Tigre, replacing Marcelo Estigarribia after eighty-four minutes as the first round, first leg ended 0–0.

+On 13 January 2024, it was announced that Serie A club Lecce had reached an agreement with Colón for the permanent transfer of Pierotti, subject to the results of medical tests and international clearance.
+The deal was made official three days later, as the player signed a contract until June 2027, with an option for another year.

 International career

 In July 2019, Pierotti received a call-up from the Argentina U18s for the L'Alcúdia International Tournament in Spain.

+Personal life

+Born in Argentina, Pierotti also holds an Italian passport.